| Description:

 below, with much reduced bloom to plumage in breeding

 plumage.
-The wings, back and tail are very similar to
+The wings, back and tail are very similar

-and the undertail-coverts.
+of the underparts and the undertail-coverts.

 Juvenile: